Moroccan Spiced Duck Breast

-This is the recipe I am made for Master Chef.
-It is very easy to make, and packs big flavors!
+This is the recipe I made for Master Chef.
+It is very easy to make, and packs big flavor!

 Moroccan Spice Rub

 1 tsp cinnamon

 1/4 tsp clove

 1/2 tsp cayenne

 i TB paprika (the sweet kind)